sorydima/Flutter-Keyboard-Shortcuts/README.md

 ```

-initShortCuts() is used to customize shortcuts, you can set home page, title of help menu, icon on custom shortcuts and custom help menu
+initShortCuts() is used to customize shortcuts, you can set home page, title of help menu, icon on custom shortcuts and custom help menu.
 ```dart
     initShortCuts(HomePage(), helpTitle : "Help Menu", helpIcon : Icons.menu);
 ```

-You can also use initShortCuts to create your own global shortcuts, they will be allow in all page were globalShortcuts is true without rewriting these shortcuts
+You can also use initShortCuts to create your own global shortcuts, they will be allow in all page were globalShortcuts is true without rewriting these shortcuts.
 ```dart
   initShortCuts(
     HomePage(),